Risk-Based Capacity Accreditation of Resource-Colocated Large Loads in Capacity Markets: Reliability Evaluation with Optimal Dispatch

-Depending on the chosen reliability metric, $R(\cdot)$ represents different measures of reliability loss, such as:\footnote{Here, $R(\cdot)$ gives the per-scenario reliability loss.
-The corresponding reliability metric is obtained by taking the expectation across all stochastic scenarios; See Sec.~\ref{sec:ELCC}.} \begin{itemize} \item For LOLE minimization: \item For EUE minimization: \end{itemize} We define $G_t$ as the total power supply at time $t$, including generation, storage discharge, and colocated output $g(\boldsymbol{P}_{t}^{\mbox{ \sf COL}})$. $L_t$ denotes the total demand, comprising inflexible load and the actual consumption of flexible-demand and colocated resources $l(\boldsymbol{P}_{t}^{\mbox{ \sf COL}})$.
+We define $G_t$ as the total power supply at time $t$, including generation, storage discharge, and colocated output $g(\boldsymbol{P}_{t}^{\mbox{ \sf COL}})$. $L_t$ denotes the total demand, comprising inflexible load and the actual consumption of flexible-demand and colocated resources $l(\boldsymbol{P}_{t}^{\mbox{ \sf COL}})$.
 For notational convenience, $g(\cdot)$ and $l(\cdot)$ denote the aggregate colocated output and consumption.
 Equations \eqref{eq:balance1}--\eqref{eq:balance2} enforce power balance, with shortfalls represented by unserved energy $P_t^{\mbox{ \sf UE}}$ and surpluses by curtailment $P_t^{\mbox{ \sf CUR}}$.
 Equations \eqref{eq:bilinearcons}--\eqref{eq:storage_dynamics} specify storage operations, including charge/discharge limits and state-of-charge dynamics.
 Flexible-demand constraints \eqref{eq:flexible_demand1}--\eqref{eq:flexible_demand3} ensures that demand reductions occur only under supply shortages and apply solely to covering the shortfall, consistent with industry practices \cite{PJM_Manual20A}. \eqref{eq:colocated_resource} defines a generic constraint set representing the operational characteristics of colocated resources.

 The scheduling in this formulation differs from economic dispatch, as the objective is to minimize reliability loss rather than generation cost.
 However, this distinction matters only under scarcity conditions: when resources are abundant and no reliability loss occurs, applying economic dispatch yields the same reliability outcomes.
 The rule-based scheduling commonly used in capacity accreditation practices corresponds to feasible solutions of this optimization.